ntrrgc/jsvm/README.md

 **Important:** This project is still under heavy development.
-Some features mentioned here are not yet implemented, some methods using are still missing and I've still not decided on a license.
+Some features mentioned here are not yet implemented, the API may have breaking changes every so often and I've still not decided on a license.
 Still, I'm leaving this README here so that the purpose of the project can be understood.

 <hr/>